 Frequently Asked Questions

-What are the best majors for optometry School?
+What are the best majors for Optometry School?

-Optometry schools do not require a particular major although they have science requirements in biology, chemistry and physics.
+Optometry schools do not require a particular major although they have science requirements in biology, chemistry, and physics.
 At Southern College of Optometry over half the students are biology majors.
-Chemistry, physics and psychology are also common majors for optometry students.
+Chemistry, physics, and psychology are also common majors for optometry students.

-What undergraduate courses are required by optometry schools?
+What are undergraduate courses required by optometry schools?

-Each optometry school has their own requirement and that may vary from school to school.
+Each optometry school has its own requirement and that may vary from school to school.
 Check the requirements of the optometry school that you are interested in.
 The Southern College of Optometry in Memphis, TN has the following math and science requirements (other requirements will be satisfied by the Mississippi College core curriculum):

-- Mathematics - Calculus I
+- Mathematics- Calculus I

 - Statistics - An introductory course in statistics, which can be taken in a math or psychology department.